bwclovis-web/new-smell/app/components/Containers/DataQualityDashboard/REFACTORING_SUMMARY.md

 # DataQualityDashboard Refactoring Summary

-## Overview
+## Status: ✅ COMPLETE

-The `DataQualityDashboard` component was successfully broken down from a monolithic 530-line component into smaller, focused, and reusable components.
+The `DataQualityDashboard` component was successfully broken down from a monolithic 628-line component into smaller, focused, and reusable components.
+The refactoring is now complete and deployed.

 ## What Was Extracted